medusa-project/simple-amqp-server/README.md

+# Deprecated!!

+Previously this worked with both jruby and MRI, but recent updates seems to have broken this.
+Since for our uses we require jruby for some servers and the others are indifferent we've chosen to focus on that.
+An basically equivalent gem now lives at https://github.com/medusa-project/simple-amqp-server-jruby and development will be focused there.

 # SimpleAmqpServer

 This gem makes it easy to put up a server listening and responding to requests via AMQP.
 Simply subclass SimpleAmqpServer::Base,